 The diagnosis of heart failure is made largely on a person's symptoms and a physical exam.
 However, there are many tests that can help give more information about the condition.

-An echocardiogram is a test that uses sound waves to create a moving picture of the heart.
-The picture is much more detailed than a plain x-ray image
+An echocardiogram (Echo) is a test that uses sound waves to create a moving picture of the heart.
+The picture is much more detailed than a plain x-ray image.

-An echocardiogram (Echo) is the best test to:
+An echocardiogram is the best test to:

 - Identify which type of heart failure (systolic versus diastolic, valvular)

-- Monitor your heart failure and guide your treatment.
+- Monitor your heart failure and guide your treatment

 Heart failure can be diagnosed if the echocardiogram shows that the pumping function of the heart is too low.
 This is called an ejection fraction.
-A normal ejection fraction is around 55 - 65%.
+A normal ejection fraction is around 55 to 65%.